- Describe strategies for narrowing a topic for a research paper

 - Specific battles?

 Let’s say you want to understand more about WWII weapons.
-OK, what types of weapons were used in WWII?
+Which types of weapons were used in WWII?

 You consult a couple of encyclopedia articles on WWII weapons and discover that the general categories of weapons at that time were tanks, artillery, and firearms.